SimonNoe/myotube-analyzer-app/README.md

 ## 1.5.2
 - Added a check that removes branching points outside the mask
 - Added the option to choose the right image for nuclei indication/removal

+## 1.5.3
+- Swapped dimensions of branching point check to fix bug